jpritikin/coach/content/docs/staff/joshua/_index.md

 {{% details "Too inexpensive? 💰" %}}
 I have no educational debt.
 I own a home.
 My daughter's college education is mostly paid for.
-I don't need to charge $250/hr.
 Don't assume I lack expertise just because I'm not charging market rate.
+If you insist on paying me $250/hr, I will accept it.
 {{% /details %}}

 {{% details "Too pricy? 💰" %}}